 you would be eligible for.
 Once you do so, you can then shortlist properties that fit your requirements and have the right price tag.

 Finally, always keep an eye out for good deals in the real estate market that would allow you to enjoy as much savings as possible.

-Furthermore, properties priced between RM300,000 and RM2.5 million will be given a full stamp duty exemption on the Sale and Purchase Agreement (SPA), if it’s signed between 1st June 2020 to 31st May 2021.
+Furthermore, properties priced between RM300,000 and RM2.5 million will be given a full stamp duty exemption on the Sale and Purchase Agreement (SPA)

 It’s only a matter of you carrying out in-depth research on the projects available, as well as calculating your affordability, to ensure that you end up selecting the right home that’ll be in your family for generations to come!